mmistakes/so-simple-theme/events/stancon2018Helsinki/index.md

 Cois, A.
 **Estimating flood probability Bands Using Flood Event Data - a case study on the importance of specifying prior distributions**
 Prosdocimi, I.
-**Relating the development of maternal Post-Traumatic Stress to Health Related Quality of Life of children with severe burn injuries. **
+**Relating the development of maternal Post-Traumatic Stress to Health Related Quality of Life of children with severe burn injuries**
 Veen, D., Egberts, M.R., Veen, D., van de Schoot, R. & van Loey, N.E.E.
 **Bayesian inference with partial differential equations using Stan and adjoint sensitivity analysis**
 Zhang, Y. & Gillespie, W. R.